quimllacer/analog-oscilloscope/README.md

 # Purpose
 The purpose of this repository is render images or animations as stereo sound.
 This stereo sound can be then visualized in an oscilloscope.
-Search for
-> Oscilloscope music
-on the internet for reference.
+Search for "oscilloscope music" on the internet for reference.

 # Commands